Skip to main content

 Development

-• Development Environment publicKey is used in your development and staging react apps
+• The Development Environment publicKey is used in your development and staging React apps (passed to QuillProvider as the publicKey prop, e.g. process.env.QUILL_PUBLIC_KEY).

-• Development Environment privateKey is used in your development and staging server apps
+• The Development Environment privateKey is used in your development and staging server apps (read by the server SDK from process.env.QUILL_PRIVATE_KEY).

 Production

-• Production environment privateKey is used in your development and staging server apps
+• The Production Environment privateKey is used in your production server apps (read by the server SDK from process.env.QUILL_PRIVATE_KEY).

 2. Tenant